lredoban/blok/docs/content/en/usage.md

 ## What is it good for

 The `Blok` components provides the possibility to automagically load and render a tree of storyblok schemas.
-It recursively resolves all bloks as single compponents down the leaves.
+It recursively resolves all bloks as single components down the leaves.

 ## Usage